opendocsg/slw-judgments-backfill/2002_SGHC_86/report.md

 Section 7(2) of the Arbitration Act, in effect puts the burden on the party applying for a stay to satisfy the court that there is sufficient reason why the agreement between the parties to refer any dispute between them to arbitration should not prevail and why the court should, instead, assume jurisdiction.

 10\.
-The scope of the court’s discretion under s 7(2) of the Arbitration Act was considered by the Court of Appeal in the case of _Kwan Im Tong Chinese Temple v Fong Choon Hung Construction Pte Ltd_ [1998] 2 SLR 143.
+The scope of the court’s discretion under s 7(2) of the Arbitration Act was considered by the Court of Appeal in the case of _Kwan Im Tong Chinese Temple v Fong Choon Hung Construction Pte Ltd_ <span class="citation">[1998] 2 SLR 143</span>.
 In that case the trial judge dealing with an application for stay under s 7 of the

 Arbitration Act had taken the view that the contractor was prima facie entitled to summary judgment for the amount stated to be due to the contractor under an Interim Certificate and that it was for the employer to show that the employer had a bona fide defence to that claim.
 In rejecting that approach Karthigesu JA, delivering the decision of the Court of Appeal, said at page 143: